Surfshark vs Proton VPN: which VPN is better?

 The results are in and Surfshark has emerged victorious.
 Despite its lower price, the service outshines Proton VPN in areas like speed, server network, and streaming performance.
 In other categories, the two are on-par or just marginally different.

-However, we must note that Proton VPN will appeal to staunch privacy enthusiasts due to its residence in Switzerland and open-source software.
-But if you want the best price-to-performance ratio, go with Surfshark VPN.
+However, we must note that Proton VPN will appeal to privacy enthusiasts due to its residence in Switzerland and open-source software.
+But if you want the best price-to-performance ratio, I recommend Surfshark VPN.

 FAQ

 All things considered, Surfshark is better than Proton VPN.
 The former is cheaper, faster, and supports Unlimited device connections.
-On the other hand, Proton VPN has an above-average price but struggles to significantly outmatch Surfshark in terms of streaming or digital security.
+On the other hand, Proton VPN has an above-average price but struggles to significantly outmatch Surfshark in terms of price, additional features, and customer support.

 Is Proton VPN trustworthy?